 Work in Process (WIP)

 Professionals need to include a portion of WIP as part of their taxable income.
 WIP is the work that has been done and yet to be billed to your client or patient.
 Prior to 2018 professionals could elect to not include WIP as part of their tax filings.
 This election is no longer available.
-Starting with the 2018 tax filing year, 20% of WIP must be included, with a 20% increase each year over the next five years.
+Starting with the 2018 tax filing year, 20% of WIP must be included, with a 20% increase each following year for five years.
+The 2021 WIP amount should include 80% of WIP.
 The WIP is measured at the lower of cost or fair market value.

 GST/HST registration should be considered for services in which this is applicable and where revenues from all sources are in excess of the threshold amount of $30,000.